fommil/fpmortals/manuscript/wip.md

 A> *newtyping*.
 A>
-A> `@@` and newtyping are complementary: `@@` allows us to request specific A> typeclass variants on our domain model, but newtyping allow us to define the A> instances on the implementation.
-They achieve the same thing but are applied A> in different places.
+A> `@@` and newtyping are complementary: `@@` allows us to request specific A> typeclass variants on our domain model, whereas newtyping allow us to define the A> instances on the implementation.
+Same thing, different insertion points.
 A>
-A> The `@newtype` macro [by Cary Robbins](https://github.com/estatico/scala-newtype) has an optimised runtime representation A> (more efficient than `extends AnyVal`), that makes it easy to delegate A> typeclasses that we do not wish to customise. e.g. we can customise `Monad` but A> delegate the `Plus`:
+A> The `@newtype` macro [by Cary Robbins](https://github.com/estatico/scala-newtype) has an optimised runtime representation A> (more efficient than `extends AnyVal`), that makes it easy to delegate A> typeclasses that we do not wish to customise.
+For example, we can customise A> `Monad` but delegate the `Plus`:
 A>
 A> {lang="text"}
 A> ~~~~~~~~